Heartwork

 Heartwork is the fourth studio album by English extreme metal band Carcass.
-The album was released in the UK by Earache Records on 18 October 1993, and in the United States on 11 January 1994 by Columbia Records, making it the band's only major label release.
+The album was released in the UK on 18 October 1993 by Earache Records, and in the United States on 11 January 1994 by Columbia Records, making it the band's only major label release.
 Heartwork has been described as the band's "breakthrough" and "mid-period masterpiece", as well as a landmark album in melodic death metal.
 The album was recorded at Parr Street Studios, Liverpool from 18 May – 21 June 1993.

-The sculpture depicted in the cover art, "Life Support 1993," was designed by H. R. Giger, and is an update of a sculpture he created in the late 1960s.
+The sculpture depicted in the cover art, Life Support 1993, was designed by H. R. Giger, and is an update of a sculpture he created in the late 1960s.
 The video for the title track features a real-life interpretation of the sculpture, including a human welded as a part of it.
 The album was reissued as a Dualdisc on 2 June 2008.

 Until 2021's Torn Arteries, this was the only Carcass album to have the same lineup as the previous album.
 Guitarist Michael Amott left the band after the recording of the album before founding Spiritual Beggars, and was temporarily replaced by Mike Hickey.
 In The Pathologist's Report, Bill Steer says Heartwork is his favourite Carcass album.

 Background

 The band began composing songs for Heartwork while on tour for Necroticism.
 Jeff Walker recalled, "I suppose what we were really doing was going for shorter songs.
-We were beginning to write songs that were less wandering… Not that we weren’t capable of being complex or technical — something like ‘Arbeit Macht Fleisch’ proved that to be the case."
+We were beginning to write songs that were less wandering.
+Not that we weren’t capable of being complex or technical — something like ‘Arbeit Macht Fleisch’ proved that to be the case."

 Music and lyrics

 Heartwork has been noted for its strong sense of melody.
 According to Johnny Loftus of AllMusic, the music on the album "grafts melody onto the existing muscle of Carcass' punishing antimusic."
 The album's sound has been described as "relentless."
 The album's guitar riffs have been described as "intricate."
 The album contains influences from the New Wave of British Heavy Metal.
 The album's sound has been described as "Megadeth being flushed down a toilet."
 Invisible Oranges described the album's sound as "cold and massive."
-The album has described as "catchy" and as "a continuous onslaught of memorable hooks."
+The album has been described as "catchy" and as "a continuous onslaught of memorable hooks."
 While the lyrical content on earlier Carcass releases has been described as "ridiculous medical dictionary-isms," the lyrics on Heartwork have been described as "abstract."
 Ken Owen's drumming has been called "curiously wobbly."